teutzue/LSD-Report/README.md

 For this project we have chosen Neo4j graph database.
 This choice was made based on detailed analyze of Hackernews discussion sections.
 Hackernews allows to comment not only posts but also comments of other people.
 This results in a lot of related data that forms a directed acyclic graph.
 Neo4j seemed like an obvious choice since it has native support for all kinds of graph structures.
 Native support for graph structure means robustness and lightning fast performance compared to other databases that do not provide such support.

-Before we started the project we had a big concern that Neo4j can be sometimes problematic to work with since it&#39;s a relatively young product.
+Before we started the project we had a big concern that Neo4j can be sometimes problematic to work with since it's a relatively young product.
 With this issue in mind we have chosen JDBC implementation of Neo4j as a primary way of interaction with database.
 It is way more verbose and a little bit harder to work with than Object Graph Mapper (OGM).
 The rationale behind JDBC is that it certainly empowers the developer by providing him way more control over flow over program.
 This control is priceless when Neo4j is causing unexpected problems.

 For server we have chosen java and spring.
 Java was chosen because Neo4j is written in Java so it has native support for that language.
 Moreover some of us have already strong experience in this programming language.
 Java is also one of most used programming languages so there is almost unlimited amount of resources to work with.
 We had to implement REST API and we have chosen Spring for that matter.
 It is also one of most robust and popular frameworks for java.
 Beside that, Spring syntax is very terse so it eliminates a lot of boilerplate code and helps to combat verbosity of Java language without sacrifices in performance.